ideascoldigital/fnpm/README.md

-# FNPM
+# FNPM (F*ck NPM)

-A unified package manager interface for npm, yarn, and pnpm.
+A unified package manager interface that helps teams standardize their workflow while allowing developers to use their preferred tool (npm, yarn, or pnpm).
+FNPM ensures consistent lock files across the team regardless of individual package manager preferences, making it easier to maintain dependencies and avoid conflicts.

 ## Installation